What is a segregation device?

 - the product can be loaded in the same freight container or on the same vehicle if it is transported in a segregation device.

 Segregation devices come in different types and sizes, depending on what quantity of dangerous goods you need to segregate.
+The devices must be securely restrained within the vehicle.
+If you need to understand load security, this course explains everything.

 Standards for segregation devices